Nightmare (Atmosfear series)

-Nightmare is a horror video board game released in 1991 by A Couple 'A Cowboys and J. W. Spear & Sons as part of the Atmosfear series.
+Nightmare is a popular interactive horror video board game that combines elements of traditional board games with multimedia components.
+It was released in 1991 by A Couple 'A Cowboys and J. W. Spear & Sons as part of the Atmosfear series.

 The game is set in a place known as "The Other Side".
 This place has six Harbingers, each of whom has authority over a Province.
 To play the game, each player adopts the persona of one of the Harbingers: Gevaudan the werewolf; Hellin the poltergeist; Khufu the mummy; Baron Samedi the zombie; Anne de Chantraine the witch, and Elizabeth Bathory the vampire.
 The final character in the game is the Gatekeeper, whose job is to ensure that the other characters do not escape from The Other Side.

 Gameplay

 The game requires 3–6 players to attempt to collect keys while trying to beat the clock included on the video cassette.
 At random intervals, the game stops and The Gatekeeper appears to either taunt, reward, or penalize the players in a variety of ways.
 Prior to beginning the game, the players are required to write their "greatest fear" on individual slips of paper.
-The game is won by collecting six special keys before making it to the center of the game board where the player draws a 'fear'.
+The game is won by collecting six keys of the player's character color before making it to the center of the game board where the player draws a 'fear'.
 If that player draws someone else's fear, the tape is stopped and that player is declared the winner.
-If no one is able to accomplish this within 60 minutes, The Gatekeeper is declared the winner.
+If no one is able to accomplish this within 60 minutes, the Gatekeeper is declared the winner.

 Characters

+The six Harbingers in the game are: